-During the reporting period, DEC has incurred a total of \$486,212, which includes costs for legal support, outside publishing, internal company labor, and Independent Administrator fees not recovered through program fees.
-None of the winning CPRE Tranche 2 projects achieved commercial operation during reporting year, so no purchased costs or authorized revenues associated with these assets were incurred.
-One CPRE winning proposal from Tranche 1, a Company-owned project, achieved commercial operation late in December of 2020.
-Another Company-owned project from Tranche 1 was placed in service in December 2020 and has generated test power but will not declare commercial operation until Q1 2021.
-Authorized revenues associated with these two assets total \$55,105.
+During the reporting period, DEP has incurred a total of \$477,795, which includes costs for legal support, outside publishing, internal company labor, and Independent Administrator fees not recovered through program fees.
+The winning CPRE Tranche 2 project did not achieve commercial operation during reporting year, so no purchased power costs associated with this asset were incurred.
+One CPRE winning proposal from Tranche 1 achieved commercial operation late in December of 2020.
+Due to delays in obtaining and setting up billing information there were no costs associated with generation from this project during the reporting period.